joshbruce/content-joshbruce.com/README.md

 You can also find me [@itsjoshbruce](https://twitter.com/ItsJoshBruce) on Twitter.

-The code used to run the site if [over here](https://github.com/8fold/site-joshbruce.com).
+The code used to run the site is [over here](https://github.com/8fold/site-joshbruce.com).